shortcutssoftware/sc-ols-examples/api/java/README.md

 detailed information about how to call each of the individual APIs that give access to Shortcuts Online Services.
-This example, however, is designed to give you a working application that shows the way that these individual APIs need to be called in order to implement common business processes.
+This example, however, is designed to give you a working application that shows the way that these individual APIs work together, and how they can be called in sequence to implement common business processes.

 ## How it works: